QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 There are two services (`qvm-service`, [service framework]):

-1. `qubes-updates-proxy` (and its deprecated name: `qubes-yum-proxy`) - a service providing a proxy for templates - by default enabled in NetVMs (especially: sys-net)
+1. `PedOS-updates-proxy` (and its deprecated name: `PedOS-yum-proxy`) - a service providing a proxy for templates - by default enabled in NetVMs (especially: sys-net)
 2. `updates-proxy-setup` (and its deprecated name: `yum-proxy-setup`) - use a proxy provided by another VM (instead of downloading updates directly), enabled by default in all templates

 Both the old and new names work.